 Throughout the duration of the coronavirus, it has become clear that the effects of the virus are being borne disproportionately.
-Older people and people with pre-existing conditions seem to make up a majority of COVID-19 deaths.
-Small businesses have made up a huge number of most permanent business closures.
+Older people and people with pre-existing conditions, for example, seem to make up a majority of COVID-19 deaths.
+Small businesses, on the other hand, have made a huge number of permanent business closures.
 And when it comes to job losses, low-income individuals have been hit the hardest with job losses.

-During the 2008/2009 great recession, the majority of millennials were just about a few years into the workforce, entering the workforce or finishing up college education.
-Millennials spent a big part of their building years, facing high unemployment.
-This has been a defining period for the economic wellbeing of the average millennial.
-According to data, compared to prior generations, are less wealthy compared to previous generations at their age.
+During the 2008/2009 great recession, the majority of millennials were just about a few years into the workforce, entering the workforce or finishing up their college education.
+Millennials spent a big part of their building years facing high unemployment.
+This has been a defining period for the economic well-being of the average millennial.
+According to data, compared to prior generations, millennials are less wealthy compared to previous generations at their age.
 Generally, people in their 20s and 30s have low levels of home ownership, net worth as well as real income.

 People who enter a labor market with high unemployment typically see a 10% hit to income in the first year, with the effect averaging out to a 1.8% reduction in yearly earnings over 10 years, according economists at Yale and the University of Rochester.
 They also found the impact of the Great Recession on wages to have been “much larger” than previous downturn